Wanggcong/SparseNeRF/README.md

 >:fire: **Update**:
 - [20230814] Code released.
 Please let us know if any bug exists.
 - [20230806] We are working very hard on releasing the code.
 Expected to release the code in a few days.
+- [20221001] Old version of SparseNeRF.

 >:fire: **New features**:
 - SparseNeRF+FreeNeRF (TODO), coming in 5 days.
 - A frequently asked questions (FAQ) list, coming in 5 days.
+- A tutorial on how to integrate SparseNeRF to your own dataset, coming in 10 days.
+- A tutorial on how to integrate SparseNeRF to your own method, coming in 10 days.

 >:fire: **TL;DR**: We present SparseNeRF, a simple yet effective method that synthesizes novel views given a few images.
 SparseNeRF distills robust local depth ranking priors from real-world inaccurate depth observations, such as pre-trained monocular depth estimation models or consumer-level depth sensors.